niraj4u2/junereycasuga.github.io/source/_posts/2013-10-12-cloud-computing-services-saas.markdown

 author: Junerey Casuga
 ---

-{% img left /images/cloud_services/cloud.jpg 320 %}
+{% img pull-left /images/cloud_services/cloud.jpg 320 %}

 A lot of people are still confused about **Cloud Computing**.
 Cloud computing is something that using services through the "cloud"(the internet) instead of running them into your own PC or machine.

 <!--more-->

-{% img right /images/cloud_services/cloud_layers.jpg 160 %}
+{% img pull-right /images/cloud_services/cloud_layers.jpg 160 %}

 The cloud actually has different services like Software as a Service(SaaS), Platform as a Service(PaaS), and Infrastructure as a Service(IaaS).
 Now let's take a closer look to these services offered on the cloud.

 <br>
 ###SaaS - Software as a Service
 {% img right /images/cloud_services/google_microsoft.jpg 240 %}

-aaS is the topmost layer of the cloud services.
+SaaS is the topmost layer of the cloud services.
 It is a software application made for end users that can be used through the internet.
 You can only access the software itself so it means you don't have the right to change something on the platform and infrastructure.
 What's good about this service is you don't have to install into your machine which obviously may allocate a lot of disk spaces on your hard drive.
 The service provider will be the one who will maintain them for you.
 But of course, since it is on the cloud, there can be security concerns.
 It is because instead of storing your files into your PC, you are directly putting your data into the Internet and storing  it on to the vendor's servers.

 A great example of this service are Google Apps and Microsoft Office 365 where you can use word and spreadsheet applications online.